pliurh/enhancements/enhancements/network/sdn-live-migration.md

   connected.
 - During migration, CNO will take original-plugin nodes one by one and convert them to destination-plugin nodes, rebooting them in the process.
-- The cluster network CIDR will not change.
-In fact, none of the node host subnets will change.
+- The cluster network CIDR will remain unchanged, so does the node host subnet of each node.
 - NetworkPolicy will work correctly throughout the migration.

 ### Limitations

-- Multicast may not work during the migration when the CNI plugins are running in parallel, but it shall work after the migration is complete.
 - The following features which are only supported by OpenShift SDN but not by OVN Kubernetes, will stop working when the migration is started.
   - Multitenant Isolation